FilledStacks/flutter-tutorials/README.md

 **001 - Building a UI in Flutter - TikTok example:** \[ [Video](https://youtu.be/kJ2mGh5BLYk) \] \[ [Written P1](https://www.filledstacks.com/post/building-tik-tok-s-ui-in-flutter-the-building-process) \] \[[Written P2](https://www.filledstacks.com/post/building-tik-tok-s-ui-in-flutter-from-layout-to-polish)\] \[[Source](https://github.com/FilledStacks/flutter-tutorials/tree/master/tik_tok_ui)\] - In this tutorial we break down the UI into Flutter Widgets, complete our layout and then tweak to get our final design to match our screenshots.

-## Tools by FilledStacks

-[SmartFlare](https://pub.dartlang.org/packages/smart_flare): An extension of the already awesome Flare packages that adds interactive to FlareActors with some more functionality.